basham/swit-workshop-rxjs/README.md

 Learn how to integrate [RxJS](https://github.com/ReactiveX/rxjs) with web components and rendering libraries ([lighterhtml](https://github.com/WebReflection/lighterhtml) and [React](https://reactjs.org/)).
 Leverage observables, discover patterns for compositing complex components, learn to position components so they can effectively communicate and cooperate, no matter the technologies you use now or in the future.

-[Chris Basham](https://bash.am/) is a designer and front-end developer for Indiana University, specializing in functional reactive programming with RxJS.
+[Chris Basham](https://bash.am/) leads the workshop.
+He is a designer and front-end developer for Indiana University, specializing in functional reactive programming with RxJS.

 ## Install